 With a thrilling race format, DTM will provide its fans enthralling motor racing, with the well-thought-our regulations making for neutrality and transparency.

-From the moment when a car has set the first timed qualifying lap, the vehicles are subjected to the Parc-Fermé regulations.
-Up to the start of the race, any changes on the cars are prohibited.
-After the race, all the cars that were scored again are subjected to the Parc-Fermé regulations, with any changes on the car being prohibited.
-Between race one and race two, the mechanics have to comply with a defined rest period.
-In this period of time the car will be covered.
+From the moment when a car has set the first timed qualifying lap it is subjected to the Parc-Fermé regulations.
+Up to the start of the race, only a few works and changes on the car may be executed.
+After the race, all the ranked cars once again are subjected to the Parc Fermé regulations.
+Then, any changes on the car are prohibited.
+In the night between race one and two, the mechanics have to observe a stipulated rest period.
+During this period of time the car will be covered.
 An exception will be possible only if a car was seriously damaged and has to be repaired to get it ready to race for the next day.

 The standing-start format is used for both races.
 The starting grid is formed on staggered rows and according to the result of the respective qualifying session.
-Prior to the start, the field completes a formation lap that is completed by the drivers in the starting order before re-taking their positions on the grid for the official start.
+Prior to the start, the field completes a formation lap, with the drivers completing a lap in the starting order before re-taking their positions on the grid for the official start.
 During this lap, the drivers work on getting their tyres and brakes to working temperature.
 Overtaking is prohibited.
 Cameras survey every single slot on the starting grid to detect any jump start.
 Jump starts are penalised with drive-thru penalties.